A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Introduction

-Existing learning-based caching techniques primarily aim to address practical scenarios in which content popularity is unknown and varies over time, and are predominantly based on reinforcement learning (RL) or deep reinforcement learning (DRL).
-Several works \cite{zhang2020RLcaching,zhou2018RLcaching,sengupta2014RLcaching} estimate content popularity online to dynamically replace cached content such that the caching proportions of different files across network nodes are optimized.
-These methods typically adopt coded placement strategies such as Maximum Distance Separable (MDS) coding.
-However, they mainly focus on the cache placement phase and do not explicitly design or optimize the coded multicast transmissions in the delivery phase.
+Existing learning-based caching techniques mainly focus on practical scenarios with unknown and time-varying content popularity, and are predominantly based on reinforcement learning (RL) or deep reinforcement learning (DRL).
+Several works \cite{zhang2020RLcaching,zhou2018RLcaching,sengupta2014RLcaching} estimate content popularity online and dynamically update cache contents, often relying on coded placement strategies such as Maximum Distance Separable (MDS) coding.
+However, these approaches primarily optimize the cache placement phase and do not explicitly design coded multicast transmissions in the delivery phase.
 Further studies also consider cooperative caching, content sharing, or scheduling among multiple base stations.
 Some works \cite{wu2021RLcooperativecaching,gao2020RLcooperativecaching} employ fractional caching by optimizing the proportions of each file cached across different nodes, while another work \cite{song2017RLsharingcahing} considers file-level caching decisions, determining whether each entire file should be cached.
 By jointly optimizing cache placement, inter-base-station content sharing, and content acquisition costs, these approaches improve cache hit rates and reduce overall network costs.
-Nevertheless, they similarly do not address the explicit construction of coded multicast transmissions in coded caching systems.
+However, this line of work also does not address the explicit construction of coded multicast transmissions in coded caching systems.